incrediblesound/story-graph/README.md

   name: 'spy'
 });
 ```
 Another strategy you might want to use is to make every type extend from one base type, called "entity" or something like that, which allows you to match on specific types while ignoring more general types.
-For example, if everything in the world extends from the "person" type, then you can match on sneaky(person) which will match any sneaky person young or old, male or female.
+For example, if everything in the world extends from the "person" type, then you can match on [ sneaky && person ] which will match any sneaky person young or old, male or female.

 ##Things